AI Master’s: Building Ontario’s Ecosystem

 Career Supports for Students

-*including students and graduates from Vector-recognized programs, recipients of the Vector Scholarship in Artificial Intelligence, as well as master’s researchers affiliated with Vector researchers, Faculty Members, and Faculty Affiliates.
+*including students and graduates from Vector-recognized programs, recipients of the Vector Scholarship in Artificial Intelligence, as well as researchers affiliated with Vector Faculty Members and Faculty Affiliates.

-Careers in AI Panel in Ottawa (September 2019, University of Ottawa): Experienced industry representatives working in AI share about their career trajectories, opportunities and challenges in today’s AI industry.
-Left to right: Melissa Judd (Vector Institute), Maria Pospelova (Interset), Mike Cloutier (Accenture), Robin Grosset (Mindbridge Analytics Inc.), Nevena Francetic (Shopify Inc.).
+Careers in AI events are held across the province including Kitchener and Ottawa, where experienced industry professionals working in the local AI ecosystems share about opportunities and challenges in today’s AI industry and master’s students have the opportunity to network and connect with their peers in AI programs.
+Pictured on the right: Melissa Judd (Vector Institute), Maria Pospelova (Interset), Mike Cloutier (Accenture), Robin Grosset (Mindbridge Analytics Inc.) and Nevena Francetic (Shopify Inc.)

-Vector AI Master’s Summit & Career Fair (September 2019, Toronto): At this inaugural event, over 300 master’s students from across Ontario had the opportunity to meet with 18 of Vector’s sponsors to learn more about career opportunities in AI and make meaningful connections.
+AI Master’s Summit & Career Fair (September 2019, Toronto): At this inaugural event, over 300 master’s students from 30 programs across Ontario had the opportunity to meet with 18 of Vector’s sponsors to learn more about career opportunities in AI and make meaningful connections with one another.
 Photographer: Calyssa Lorraine

 The Vector Institute has been tasked with supporting Ontario’s growing AI eco-system including the goal of accelerating the number of artificial intelligence (AI)-related master’s graduates.
 To achieve this goal, universities with expertise in AI-related areas are invited to expand or enhance relevant existing master’s programs or create new AI-related programs to: